KahiluChipango/FileType-Organiser/README.md

 ## ✨ Features

 - Select any folder to organize
+- **Drag & Drop** a folder anywhere in the window to select it
-- Automatically sorts files into folders by extension/type
+- Automatically sorts files into folders by extension/type (with nested folders, e.g. `Documents/PDF Files`)
 - Edit extension mappings in-app (Settings)
 - Modern, user-friendly interface (Tkinter)
 - Remembers and creates `extension_map.txt` if missing
+- Enhanced error handling and feedback for drag & drop

 ## 🚀 Getting Started